 Transmission electron microscopy.
-Cells were fixed in 0.1% glutaraldehyde in 0.1 M sodium cacodylate for 2 h, postfixed with 1% $OsO_4$ for 1.5 h, washed and finally stained for 1 h in 3% aqueous uranyl acetate.
+Cells were fixed in 0.1% glutaraldehyde in 0.1 M sodium cacodylate for 2 h, postfixed with 1% OsO4 for 1.5 h, washed and finally stained for 1 h in 3% aqueous uranyl acetate.
 The samples were then rinsed with water again, dehydrated with graded alcohol (50%, 75% and 95-100% alcohol) and embedded in Epon-Araldite resin (Canemco, 034).
 Ultrathin sections were cut on a Reichert Ultramicrotome, counterstained with 0.3% lead citrate and examined on a Philips EM420 transmission electron microscope.
-The cells with autophagic vacuoles were defined as cells that had 5 or more autophagic vacuoles and the cytoplasm were obtained with Image Pro Plus version 3.
+The cells with autophagic vacuoles were defined as cells that had 5 or more autophagic vacuoles.55 Values for the area occupied by autophagic vacuoles and the cytoplasm were obtained with Image Pro Plus version 3.56

 Detection of acidic vesicular organelles (AVOs).
 Cells were plated on coverslips in 6-well plates and allowed to attach by overnight incubation.
-Following treatment with DMSO (control), tamoxifen or quercetin, cells were stained with 1 $\mu$ g/mL acridine orange in PBS for 15 min, washed with PBS and examined under fluorescence microscope (Olympus Optical Co., Hamburg, Germany).
+Following treatment with DMSO (control), tamoxifen or quercetin, cells were stained with 1 μg/mL acridine orange in PBS for 15 min, washed with PBS and examined under fluorescence microscope (Olympus Optical Co., Hamburg, Germany).